WiFi installer, WiFi integrator, managed service provider: what's the difference?

 • Main disadvantage

-Operating the network in-house means dedicating very large teams to a single project, purely for infrastructure...
-And WiFi as such has no business use.
-Maintaining and upgrading a professional infrastructure is also a real issue.
-Operating a large-scale, multi-purpose network infrastructure requires a huge amount of tooling and development.
-Very few IT Departments are equipped and staffed in this way.
+Operating the network in-house means dedicating very large teams to a single project, purely for infrastructure.
+Maintaining and upgrading a professional infrastructure is also a major challenge.
+Operating a large-scale, multi-purpose network requires significant tooling and development — capabilities few IT Departments have.

 WiFi managed service provider: responsible for delivering the service from A to Z

-As its name suggests, a Managed Service Provider supplies Managed Services.
-In other words, the IT network is outsourced.
-The provider takes full responsibility for managing the business wireless network.
-Firstly, it is responsible for creating the network architecture tailored to the customer's needs, and then for deploying it in accordance with best practice.
+As its name suggests, a Managed Service Provider supplies Managed Services — the IT network is outsourced.
+The provider takes full responsibility for managing the business wireless network: first designing an architecture tailored to the customer's needs, then deploying it in accordance with best practice.

-It then assumes full responsibility for service quality throughout the term of the contract, and takes preventive or corrective action where necessary.
+The provider then assumes full responsibility for service quality throughout the term of the contract, taking preventive or corrective action where necessary.

 24/7 network supervision and customer support — by Wifirst

-Customers can therefore be sure of benefiting from state-of-the-art equipment and service for the long-term management of their WiFi network.
-It is precisely thanks to this approach that Wifirst has established itself as the leader in professional WiFi.
-Wifirst offers its customers a complete, tailor-made package including audit, design, deployment of a very high quality network (with full site coverage), connection of sites to the core network, supervision by AI, site maintenance and upgrades.
-For example, in terms of reconciling flexibility and security, converging infrastructures and services is now necessary to achieve optimum CSR results.
-As a managed services provider, Wifirst meets the requirements of the CISO (ISO 27001 certification) while offering customers optimum TTM by enabling a new service to be activated on its infrastructures in just a few minutes.
-Such responsiveness is only possible with an 'as a service' approach.
+Customers can be sure of benefiting from state-of-the-art equipment and service for the long-term management of their WiFi network.
+This approach has enabled Wifirst to establish itself as the leader in professional WiFi.
+Wifirst offers a complete, tailor-made package including audit, design, deployment of a very high quality network (with full site coverage), connection of sites to the core network, AI-driven supervision, site maintenance and upgrades.
+For example, to reconcile flexibility and security, converging infrastructures and services is now necessary to achieve optimum CSR results.
+As a managed services provider, Wifirst meets CISO requirements (ISO 27001 certification) while offering customers optimal TTM by enabling new services to be activated on its infrastructures in minutes — possible only with an “as a service” approach.

 • Main advantages

-The benefits of this model are considerable.
-We could talk about a specialist operator's lead in the supply of terminals, its knowledge of WiFi technology and advances in standards, or the energy and cost savings over the long term...
-But the real added value is the advice and specialisation that enable IT Departments to concentrate on their "core business" without worrying about WiFi working everywhere and all the time.
+Significant benefits: a specialist operator’s purchasing power on terminals, deep expertise in WiFi technology and evolving standards, and long-term energy and cost savings.
+The key added value is advice and specialisation that lets IT Departments focus on their core business without worrying about WiFi working everywhere, all the time.

 • Main disadvantage

-Customers may feel that they are losing control of their information systems by depending on an external player.
-That's why it's important to choose your service provider carefully, so that you can work with complete confidence.
+Some customers may feel they lose control of their information systems by depending on an external player.
+Careful provider selection and clear governance are essential to build confidence.

 CONTACT US